-Explorer Dome reaches 50,000 people every year.
-Since 1998 we have built a strong reputation for excellent, relevant, inspiring science outreach.
-We have run many regional and national projects that utlise our strong relationships with teachers and the wider planetarium and science centre community.
+Explorer Dome reaches over 70,000 people every year.
+Since 1998 we have built a strong reputation for excellent, relevant, inspiring science outreach and strong relationships with schools and teachers in the areas we work.
+We have run many regional and national projects that utlise these strong partnerships, our ability to create bespoke content and our links with the wider national planetarium and science centre networks.

-Whether it is supporting local schools or community events, CPD and training for staff or developing whole new show programmes, we always enjoy collaborating with organisations that share our enthusiasm for engaging all audiences with science.
+Whether it is supporting local schools or community events, CPD and training in presentation and science engagement, or developing whole new show programmes, we always enjoy collaborating with organisations that share our enthusiasm for engaging all audiences with science.

 Bespoke Show Programme Development and Delivery

 We aim to help keep the public informed and school students excited about the latest research and newest innovations and opportunities in science and technology.
-For this reason we love working with experts such as researchers, STEM industry professionals, educators, learned societies or organisations who are passionate to get their message out to a diverse public and school audience.
+For this reason we love working with experts such as researchers and university departments, STEM industry professionals, educators, learned societies or organisations who are passionate to get their message out to a diverse public and school audience.

 Shaaron Leverment has led all national projects with the British Association of Planetaria, such as those supported by the Science & Technology Facilities Council (STFC) and the UK Space Agency (Principia) Mission.
-We therefore have extensive experience managing projects that disseminate on local, national and international scales.
+We therefore have extensive experience managing projects that disseminate on local, national and international scales, with an extensive legacy that continues to engage and involve children and adults with the wonders of science.

 Having Explorer Dome as our main partner was brilliant for us.
 You and your team delivered on every level.BBC Stargazing Live Outreach Event Team